w3f/Grants-Program/applications/chroma.md

 ## Additional Information

 **Work Already Completed:**
-- Proof of concept development demonstrating core functionality with both Polkadot.js Extension and basic transaction handling
+- Proof of concept development demonstrating core functionality with Polkadot.js Extension and basic transaction handling
+- Proof of concept for Talisman wallet integration with Solidity contract interactions
+- Proof of concept for embedded wallet compatibility with solutions like Thirdweb and Privy.io
+- Proof of concept for multi-chain testing support across Polkadot and Ethereum chains
 - Initial architecture design and implementation approach validation
 - Research and analysis of existing solutions in the ecosystem